eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 ---

-## Where can I find the documentation of the systems available at CSCS?
+## Where can I get information on CSCS computing systems?

 You can find the documentation on the systems available at CSCS on the [CSCS web site](http://www.cscs.ch) and on the [CSCS User Portal](/).